-Responsible disclosure
+Responsible Disclosure

-Vulnerabilities in IT-systems
+Vulnerabilities in IT Systems

 We ask you

-- Email your findings to [email protected].
+- To email your findings to [email protected].

 We do not allow the following